 This all-in-one Oregon Total Labor Law Poster combines mandatory OSHA federal and Ohio labor law posters.
 At PosterSolution.com we simplify posting compliance and deliver peace of mind.
 The Oregon poster measures 27 x 39 and is laminated.

-Oregon has added to the OSHA poster information about an employee's right to report injury or illness without being retaliated against.
+Oregon has added a new posting for the Eqaul Pay Law effective January 1, 2019.
 PosterSolution has incorporated this new change into our posters and updated posters are available now.